Exclusively Faces Cosmetic Surgery

 What is the recovery period after a face-lift?

 Most patients will experience varying levels of discomfort following surgery.
 Bruising and swelling may last for 2 days post-operation.
 Sutures and/or staples are removed 5-10 days after surgery.
 Total recovery normally takes about 2 weeks and patients are discouraged from participating in a rigorous activity for 4 weeks after surgery.

-If you have been thinking about undergoing a face-lift or would like to talk more about the procedure, schedule a consultation with Dr. Karen of Exclusively Faces, Cosmetic Surgery in Winchester, Virginia by calling or using the online scheduling tool.
+If you have been thinking about undergoing a face-lift or would like to talk more about the procedure, schedule a consultation with Dr. Karen of Exclusively Faces, Cosmetic Surgery in Winchester, Virginia by calling us today.